mcc-us/bookkeeping/_pages/1-glossary.md

 16. *Adjustment*: A change made to an account that reflects its accurate or updated balances at the end of a period.

 17. *Audit Trail*: A sequential chain of evidence (documents, entries) showing the origin and flow of information.
 Document numbers, check numbers, account reference numbers, dates, companies/individuals used, and equipment bought or sold should be listed.

+18. *Inventory Turnover Ratio* = $\large \frac{COGS}{Average~ Inventory :one: }$

 18. *Balance Ledger Form*: A balance ledger form is a two-column spreadsheet (debit and credit) that presents each Account's balances and net changes during a specific period.
 A ledger account form that shows the account balance after each Entry is posted.